ARTICLE I - IDENTIFICATION

 Section 3.
 Quorum

-The Regular Members present at any membership meeting of the Society shall constitute a quorum.
-By a majority vote of Regular Members present, a motion or resolution shall be submitted to the Regular Members of the Society for vote as provided in Article XIII, Section 3 of these bylaws.
+The Voting Members present at any membership meeting of the Society shall constitute a quorum.
+By a majority vote of Voting Members present, a motion or resolution shall be submitted to the Voting Members of the Society for vote as provided in Article XIII, Section 3 of these bylaws.

 Section 4.
 Meeting Notice

 Notice of annual, regular and special membership meetings shall be given in writing or electronic means no fewer than seven days in advance, or if mailed by other than first class, registered mail, or expedited delivery, no fewer than 30 nor more than 60 days before the meeting.
 Advance notice of the annual meeting or other meetings may be given when necessary for advance planning or to arrange accommodations, and shall be followed by official notice as described in the preceding sentence.